Centre for International Business Strategy and Decisions

 - Food waste management and sustainability in Ghana food supply chains: Mr Emmanuel Aikins secured a seed corn fund from NTU 2020-2021 to conduct a research on food waste management and sustainability in Ghana food supply chains.

 - Sustainable Cultures, Migration and Integration: Prof. Ursula F. Ott addresses Cultural Adaptation of Global Managers which was funded by the British Academy/Leverhulme Grant and is currently enlarged into Sustainable Cultures, Migration and Integration.
-Furthermore, EU-UK Future Relationship is based on the Brexit Negotiation publications and collaborations and this strand of research focusses on the future agreements and negotiations.
+Furthermore, EU-UK Future Relationship is based on the Brexit Negotiation publications and collaborations and this strand of research focuses on the future agreements and negotiations.

 Academy of International Business Best Research Methods Award 2019 – Prof. Ursula F. Ott for the paper: International Negotiations Dance: A cross-cultural and experimental analysis